lisoingsem/modular-flutter/DOCS.md

-# Flutter Modules Documentation
+# Flutter Modular Documentation

-Complete guide for using Flutter Modules.
+Complete guide for using Flutter Modular.

 > **Note:** This package is inspired by [Laravel Modules](https://github.com/nwidart/laravel-modules).
 Many concepts and patterns are adapted from Laravel's modular architecture system.